shaliulab/idoc_docs/docs/how-to-build/IDOC-Chamber_Assembly.md

 ![ITO_component_overview.png](/assets/Images/ITO_component_overview.png)

-*Figure X: Overview of all the necessary components to build an ITO chamber*
+*Figure 0: Overview of all the necessary components to build an ITO chamber*

 ### **Assembly guide**